 - Free The frequency is set by the Speed knob, as previously described. - Tempo The frequency is set by the 'Beats' knob, the 'Divisor' drop-down and the 'Triplet' button. - Transport As Tempo, but additionally the phase of the LFO is locked to the host transport (so e.g. the start of the LFO cycle is locked to the start of the bar).
-The 'Phase' knob lets you set a constant offset for the LFO cycle as against the transport cycle that it's locked to. - Quadrature The LFO is locked to the other LFO, but with a phase offset Phase determined by the Phase knob.
+The 'Phase' knob lets you set a constant offset for the LFO cycle as against the transport cycle that it's locked to. - Quadrature The LFO is locked to the other LFO, but with a phase offset determined by the Phase knob.
 For possible applications of this mode, see for example the Doepfer A-143-9 module (here).
-Note that the effect of the 'Phase' knob is not reflected in the graphical waveform display (see below). - Start/Stop In this mode the LFO is no longer really an LFO.
+Note that the effect of the 'Phase' knob is not reflected in the graphical waveform - display (see below).
+Start/Stop In this mode the LFO is no longer really an LFO.
 Its output is controlled by whether the host's transport is playing or stopped.
-The actual levels generated are set as if the start/stop signal were a very slow square wave i.e. you should set a nonzero value for the 'Square' mix control (see below). - Transport2 As Transport, but the LFO stops when the host transport stops.
+The actual levels generated are set as if the start/stop signal were a very slow square wave i.e. you should set a non-zero value for the 'Square' mix control (see below). - Transport2 As Transport, but the LFO stops when the host transport stops. - Free2 Combines the frequency-setting of 'Free' with the transport behaviour of 'Transport2' that is, the frequency is set by the Speed knob, but the LFO stops when the transport stops, and when the transport starts, the LFO is reset to the position set by the Phase knob. - Free3 As 'Free2' except the LFO position does not reset when the transport starts.

 In Tempo and Transport modes, the Divisor sets the base unit for the sync calculation e.g. '1/4' indicates quarter notes.
 If the Triplet button is pressed, the Divisor is converted to its triplet equivalent.
 The Beats setting then multiplies the length of the note set by the divisor.
-So for example if the Divisor is 1/8 and the Beats is 3.0, the cycle length of the LFO will be three eighth notes.
-If the Divisor is 1/1 and the Beats is 4.0, the cycle length will be four bars.
+So for example if the Divisor is 1/8 and the Beats is 3.0, the cycle length of the LFO edown lets you choose acy is multiplied.
+The 200.
+So for example if d the Multiplier is set ELFO will be 500Hz. eats', and the controls together provide anequency, based on the by the plug-in's host